-- Daily points for each clinical day attended equals 20 points. - Weekly grades will consist of the total 5 consecutive clinical days in session to equal 100 points. - Student absence results in a "0" for that day's employability grade. -4 points will be deducted for each hour the student is tardy or absent, not to exceed 20 points per class.
+- Daily points for each clinical day attended equals 20 points. - · Student is graded over 5 categories for 4 points each to equal 20 daily points. - Weekly grades will consist of the total 5 consecutive clinical days in session to equal 100 points. - Student absence results in a "0" for that day's employability grade. -4 points will be deducted for each hour the student is tardy or absent, not to exceed 20 points per class.